merlinsbook/archlinux-raspberry-pi-3-setup/README.md

 # Raspberry Pi Arch Linux Setup

 The provided scripts automate the manual process of installing arch-linux onto a raspberry pi device and setting up a basic enviroment for developments.
-Make sure your connected to the internet at all times.
+Make sure you're connected to the internet at all times.

 > The provided scripts were intended for personal use only.